 After opening the form builder, the next step is to go to Settings » Confirmation.

-From the Confirmation Settings page, you’ll be able to select from three Confirmation Type options:
+From the Confirmation Settings page, you’ll be able to select from three Confirmation Type options: displaying a message, showing a page, and redirecting to a URL.

 In WPForms, Message is the default confirmation type.
 When a form is submitted, this message will be displayed in place of the embedded form.